Holiday Home Tour: The Homegrown Apple Homestead

 In 2014, you purchased six acres of bare land!
 How did you find the property and what prompted the decision?

-What were some of the challenges and highlights in building your house from the ground-up?
+What were some of the challenges and highlights of building your house from the ground-up?

 How would you describe your design aesthetic?